Hafsid architecture: Mosques

 The Kasbah Mosque of Tunis was one of the first works of this period, commissioned by Abu Zakariya (the first independent Hafsid ruler) near the beginning of his reign, in 1231.
-Its floor plan had noticeable differences from previous Almohad-period mosques: the prayer hall is longer than it is wide, it's covered by cross-vaults instead of a flat wooden ceiling, and there is no courtyard.
+Its floor plan had noticeable differences from previous Almohad-period mosques: the prayer hall is longer than it is wide, it is covered by cross-vaults instead of a flat wooden ceiling, and there is no courtyard.
 Much of the mosque was significantly renovated after the Hafsid period.
 The well-decorated mihrab (niche symbolizing the qibla) is the focus of the interior's decoration, and the upper part of the mihrab today still dates from the Hafsid period.
 It includes an Arabic inscription, with Qur'anic verses and details of the mosque's foundation, which is embellished with rich arabesque decoration of Almohad and Andalusi style.
 The space in front of the mihrab is covered by an intricate muqarnas dome, unlike any other in Ifriqiya, whose style is again reminiscent of architecture further west.
 The minaret, also completed in 1233, is distinctly Almohad in style, bearing strong resemblance to the minaret of the earlier Kasbah Mosque in Marrakesh.
 Like the latter, its façades are decorated with a sebka motif, but it differs here by being worked in stone rather than brick.
 This design is a significant shift in style from earlier Ifriqiyan minarets.
 This minaret also influenced the design of later Tunisian minarets.